-This guidance supports finalists and winners on developing their media materials.
-These materials will be shared on the Green Gown Awards official website, as well as the EAUC website.
-In addition, your media will be publicised in emails and social media content about the Green Gown Awards (X (formerly Twitter), YouTube and LinkedIn).
+Congratulations for becoming shortlisted as a Finalist in the Green Gown Awards!
+Now is the time to send in your media materials, as part of the Stage 2 submissions phase, which closes on 7th September 2023.
+These materials will be shared on the Green Gown Awards official website, as well as the EAUC website and the Sustainability Exchange.
+In addition, your media will be publicised in emails and social media content about the Green Gown Awards (Twitter, YouTube and LinkedIn).

-Promoting your projects is an important part of the Green Gown Awards cycle, as your media has power to bring projects to life, tell stories and make your impact more tangible to audiences and judges.
+Stage 2 is an important part of the Green Gown Awards cycle, as your media has power to bring projects to life, tell stories and make your impact more tangible to audiences and judges.